Skip to main content

 2. Generate a Knowledge Map from that source.

-3. Read the top-level nodes before expanding detail.
+3. Read the main nodes before you open more detail.

-4. Open nested nodes when a branch needs more context.
+4. Open nested nodes when you need more context.

-6. Check important relationships against the original source text before citing, presenting, or relying on them.
+6. Check key links against the source text before you cite or present them.

-7. Export only when the map is readable enough for the next workflow.
+7. Export the map once it is clear enough for its next use.

 Atlas source-grounded concept map workflow with source PDF, Knowledge Map, and cited answer panel